Two Factor Authentication

 Each code is only sent through one delivery channel.

 In case the user does not receive the requested code, he can request a new code on a different delivery channel.
-For example, this endpoint allows you to send the code via SMS but if the user doesn't receive the code, you can define the Email channel from the channel
+For example, this endpoint allows you to send the code via SMS or another channel but if the user doesn't receive the code, you can define the WhatsApp channel from the "channel" parameter to send the new code to the receiver .

 The User must already have a valid mobile phone or email address for this to succeed.